catlinman/neko-config/zsh/README.md

 pay attention to before running as some plugins and settings require extra dependencies.

+Additionally for my powerlevel10k settings; copy the .pl10k.zsh file to your home directory.

 ## Troubleshooting ##

 In some rare cases you might receive the following message after starting zsh.